alarxx/HTR/README.md

 Achieved a validation F1-Score of 96.33% and test accuracy of 96.38%.
 These results validate the model’s ability to classify individual characters effectively.

 **Word Recognition:**
 Achieved a Character Error Rate (CER) of 3.66% and Word Error Rate (WER) of 22.71% on the test dataset.
 We obtained results on par with the best results of the dataset authors KOHTD: best CER 6.52%, best WER 22.60% (Toiganbayeva et al., 2022).
 Since this is Error Rate, the lower the value, the better.
+But, it's important to clarify that we only classified letters of the alphabet.

 ## Future research
 - Circular text recognition